dasher-project/dasher-web/documents/Specification/05ZoomBoxPalette/ZoomBoxPalette.md

 hierarchy doesn't, the palette hierarchy will be repeated.
 The live zoom box will then take the place of the palette root in the repetition.

+The palette hierarchy is static, both in order and in depth.
+If a zooming user interface supported multiple palettes, then each would be static.
+The live zoom box hierarchy has static order, but dynamic depth.
+New levels can be added, and existing levels can be removed.

 A live zoom box can be described as having a **correspondence** with a palette node that is in the same position in the hierarchy.

 In the case that the palette hierarchy is repeated, the zoom box at the root of the repetition could in theory be said to have a correspondence with both the palette root and with a palette leaf node.
-In practice, the zoom box will in general be treated as having a correspondence with the leaf node.
+In practice, that zoom box will in general be treated as having a correspondence with the leaf node.
 Only the live root will in general be treated as having a correspondence with the palette root.